felix1212/weather_dashboard/README.md

 # Weather Dashboard for Waveshare 7.3" E-Ink Display

 This Python-based weather dashboard fetches weather data from Hong Kong Observatory and OpenWeatherMap APIs, processes it, and renders a graphical display on a Waveshare 7.3-inch e-ink screen.
-It supports both development (`DEV`) and production (`PRD`) modes.

 ## Features